ipsos-cicd-tools/tf-az-azure-files/README.md

 ### Networking

-Private endpoint for the file sub-resource, with a custom NIC name and private DNS zone group registration Public network access disabled by default; IP allowlisting available for exceptions
+Optional private endpoint for the file sub-resource — created when the `private_endpoint` object is provided — with a custom NIC name and private DNS zone group registration
+Public network access disabled by default; IP allowlisting and VNet service-endpoint subnets available for exceptions

 ### Backup

-Azure Recovery Services Vault (Zone-Redundant) with a configurable backup policy supporting daily, weekly, monthly, and yearly retention
+Optional Azure Recovery Services Vault (Zone-Redundant) with a configurable backup policy supporting daily, weekly, monthly, and yearly retention — created when the `backup` object is provided, or attach the policy to an existing vault via `existing_recovery_services_vault`

 ### Security

-Microsoft Defender for Storage with malware scanning (up to 5 TB/month) and optional sensitive data discovery Soft delete for file shares (configurable retention, 1–365 days) Optional CanNotDelete resource locks on the storage account and private endpoint
+Per-account Microsoft Defender for Storage (always on) with malware scanning (up to 5 TB/month) and optional sensitive data discovery; the subscription-level Defender plan is opt-in via `enable_defender_subscription_pricing`
+Soft delete for file shares (configurable retention, 1–365 days) Optional CanNotDelete resource locks on the storage account and private endpoint

 ### Monitoring & Alerting

-Log Analytics Workspace with 90-day retention Diagnostic settings for storage account metrics (Transaction, Capacity) and file service audit logs (Read, Write, Delete) Monitor alerts for:
+Log Analytics Workspace with 365-day default retention — or bring your own via `existing_log_analytics_workspace_id` Diagnostic settings for storage account metrics (Transaction, Capacity) and file service audit logs (Read, Write, Delete) Monitor alerts for:
 High error rates (potential attack indicator)